 As more solutions emerge that support voice in the cloud for apps (such as Twilio), the market for customization is growing.

-Businesses and developers alike are realizing the benefits of cloud-based voice services and are seeking more ways to leverage and increase the affordability, scalability, and ease of managing this means of communication.
+Businesses, developers, and SaaS platforms alike are realizing the benefits of cloud-based voice services and are seeking more ways to leverage and increase the affordability, scalability, and ease of managing this means of communication.

 Despite the many innovations for voice in the cloud that affect cost savings, access to data, centralized management, and ease of use, the market was missing an essential component that is available for on-premise infrastructures: least cost routing (LCR).